Active Learning of A Crystal Plasticity Flow Rule From Discrete Dislocation Dynamics Simulations: Materials and Methods

 As the acquisition function assembles and scores candidate simulations, candidates which don't meet practical constraints are discarded.
 While the acquisition function limits its parameter search to values of density below the remaining available density, a minimum density per slip system is also enforced.
 This minimum of 3.41$\times$10$^{11}$m$^{-2}$ was calculated to represent that of a single segment of a prismatic loop within the given box volume, ensuring that each slip system has an opportunity to produce non-trivial strain rate measurements.
 The total density is then constrained above by 10$^{14.2}$m$^{-2}$ and below by the sum of densities of the first slip system and a minimum of 3.41$\times$10$^{11}$m$^{-2}$ per remaining twenty three slip systems.

 The candidate stress component magnitudes are bound from above by $10^{8.7}$Pa and their resulting global stress tensor is subject to a minimum eigen value (or eigen stress) constraint which ensures that the maximum magnitude of the eigenvalues of any applied stress tensor is at least $10^{7.5}$Pa.
 This constraint was chosen to ensure that the load applied is sufficient to produce usable measurements of plastic distortion and strain rate within a reasonable amount of compute time.
+While the constraints on applied stresses and dislocation densities limit the acquired data to relatively high driving forces they do not result in any loss of generality in the computational workflow and can be easily relaxed with more computational resources to target regimes with low driving forces.
 A more concrete exploration of distributions over the domain imparted by the constraints of the acquisition function is presented in Appendix~\ref{sec_intrinsic_bias}.